Metropolis Management and Building Acts Amendment Act 1878: Provisions

 Part II set rules about the requirements for foundations of buildings, and strengthens the powers of the Metropolitan Board of Works to deal with infractions.

 Part III gives powers for the Board to inspect theatres, and to enter houses and other buildings to inspect them, as well as setting out penalties for non-compliance.

 Limitations

 The act was used to ensure safety in theatres, but only applied to the 'Metropolis' of London and surrounding areas, and whilst other areas referenced the standards, they were not legally enforceable outside London, as was seen when prosecution failed in the case of the Exeter Theatre Royal fire, due to it being in the regions.

+Subsequent developments

+The whole act was repealed by section 93(1)(b) of, and part II of schedule 18 to, the London Government Act 1963, which came into force on 1 April 1965.